 Organizations recommending telehealth technology in the fight against COVID-19 include the Centers for Disease Control (CDC), the American Hospital Association (AHA), and the Centers for Medicare & Medicaid Services (CMS).

 In April 2020, as part of the federal government’s stimulus relief package, CMS announced a series of sweeping changes to telehealth reimbursement.
 In addition to enforcing payment parity for a telehealth visit at the same rate as an in-person encounter, CMS also dismantled many of the barriers to telehealth reimbursement that have kept many providers from adopting these tools.
 Under the new decision, Medicare patients can receive telehealth services at home, and doctors can be reimbursed just like for an in-person visit.

 Since most hospitals and their ambulatory providers already have telehealth technology in place, shifting patients to a virtual consult, while not easy, is certainly possible.
 But rural community providers and smaller or independent medical practices may find the cost of implementing sophisticated virtual patient portals prohibitive.
 Traditionally, commercial video conferencing solutions such as Facetime were not HIPAA-compliant.
 But in early March 2020, the HHS Office for Civil rights said it “will use discretion” when enforcing HIPAA-compliance for these tools.
 HealthcareITNews reported the ruling says clinicians can use any audio or video communication technology to reach patients where they live to provide care, “regardless of whether the telehealth service is related to the diagnosis and treatment of health conditions related to COVID-19.”

-Circumstances have aligned in a way that makes telehealth technology not only feasible for any medical provider but also necessary to preserve and promote public health.
+Circumstances have aligned in a way that makes telehealth technology feasible for any medical provider and necessary to preserve and promote public health.